 First of all, let’s take a look at some things to think about before purchasing a planner:

 Purpose: Knowing what you wish to keep track of in your planner is key to finding the right one for your needs.
 Do you simply want to keep track of appointments?
 A monthly calendar might be great for you.
 If you want to keep a to-do list and appointments easily accessible, then a weekly planner could be the right fit.
 If you intend on keeping a to-do list, appointments, a meal plan, a shopping list and some thoughts or ideas, then a daily planner would be perfect!

 Portability: Will you be carrying your planner around with you or will it just be sitting on your desk or counter?
 If you will be carrying it around, then the size of the planner matters.
 Make sure the size you choose fits into the bag or purse you will be using.
 I personally like the 8″ by 5″ size best.

 The Best Monthly Planners:

-WSBL Grow Wild 2022 Monthly Planner– This one is pretty, a great price and includes some extra features like a back pocket, to-do lists, address and phone number pages, and travel planning pages.
+WSBL Bohemian 2024 Monthly Planner– This one is pretty, a great price and includes some extra features like a back pocket, to-do lists, address and phone number pages, and travel planning pages.

 5 Year Monthly Planner – Because this is a 5 year planner, I think this would be great to use as a personal notebook, journal, or diary!
 Or, you can use it to set goals, important dates, or deadlines, as well as jotting down notes and ideas.